Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 6．On uneven floors or floors with height differences, it is inevitable that water marks will remain, and the situation can be remedied by increasing the number of water wipes.

+---
+### Notes on Moving the Water Station and Auto-Empty Station for Your Floor Cleaning Robot S10 After Mapping

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+If you need to move the Floor Cleaning Robot S10's stations, here’s what to do:
+For the Auto-Empty Station
+After moving the auto-empty station to a new location, simply start a cleaning task from the station.
+The robot will automatically update its location on the map during the cleaning process.

+For the Water Station
+After moving the water station, you will need to remark its location in the app.
+This ensures the robot knows the updated position of the water station.